 What is TMS Therapy?

-If you recall middle school, you might remember experiments where you wrapped copper wire around a metal bar.
-And this turned the bar into an electromagnet.
+If you recall science experiments in school, you might remember experiments where you wrapped copper wire around a metal bar or a nail.
+And this turned the bar into an electromagnet and you were able to pick metallic things up with it.
 TMS Therapy uses a very sophisticated and powerful electromagnetic coil.
 A specialized computer controls the intensity and parameters of the treatments.

 The coil is operated at a given frequency where it is activated then turned off many times a second.
 This pulsating electromagnetic field goes through the skin and skull easily and interacts directly with the neurons in the brain.
 This pulse can either stimulate or inhibit the neurons, depending on the frequency of the pulse.